First graphene semiconductor could lead to faster computers – DW – 01/04/2024

 Classical computers like the chip in your phone or laptop use electricity flowing through silicon switches to represent ones and zeros — also known as bits.

 "Semiconductors are essential to allow all computers to function.
 They allow us to create tiny switches which can be turned on and off to allow the flow of electricity.
-It is this electricity flowing through electrical circuits that allows computers to perform calculations," said Sarah Haigh, Professor of Materials National Graphene Institute, University of Manchester, UK.
+It is this electricity flowing through electrical circuits that allows computers to perform calculations," said Sarah Haigh, professor of materials at the National Graphene Institute, University of Manchester, UK.

-We use silicon semiconductors every time we use a credit card, start the car, open doors on buses and trains, and of course use a smartphone or laptop.
+We use silicon semiconductors every time we use a credit card, start a car, open doors on buses and trains and of course use a smartphone or laptop.

-But silicon semiconductors have their limitations, which led scientists to search for a new material.
+But silicon semiconductors have their limitations, which has led scientists to search for a new material.

 "Silicon electronics require a fairly large amount of power and energy, including energy needed to cool the electronics when energy is emitted as heat," Haigh told DW.